KartikChugh/Scavengers/README.md

 ### A single move can seal your fate.

-The global highscore is **69 days**, achieved by yours truly.
+The global highscore is **69 days**!
 Submit your own scores [here](https://github.com/KartikChugh/Scavengers/issues/new)!
 Just set the title to your score, attach a photo, and hit submit.

 <img src="imgs/demo-die.png" width="335">